quaintdev/webshield/README.md

         WebShield->>User: 4c.
 Forward DNS Response to User end
 ```
-Currently DNS caching is not supported as it increases complexity significantly.
+Currently DNS caching is not implemented as it increases complexity significantly and causes no significant improvement in perfomance for single user usecase.

 ### Installation

 1. Clone the repository using `git clone git@github.com:quaintdev/webshield.git`.
 1. Create `blocklists` directory.
 This directory will hold categories of domains as shown below.
 The txt files will hold one domain name per line
 1. If you want DNS over TLS support you will have to provide TLS certs via `config.json`
 1. Configure environment variables within `start.sh` as per your requirements.
 If you want DNS over TLS support then you will have to use `sudo` to run the script otherwise it's not required.
 1. You can use Caddy or any other reverse proxy in front of this server for DNS over HTTPS support.

 ```
 ├── blocklists